QianDiLin/proxmox-homelab/README.md

 `![Network Diagram](images/Network.png)`

 ---
 ## ⚙️ Virtual Machines & Services

-- **Proxmox Backup Server** – Automated VM/container snapshots & disaster recovery
+- **Proxmox Backup Server** – Automated VM/container snapshots
+  > *I learned how to schedule and test backups for disaster recovery and simulate enterprise backup workflows.*

-- **TrueNAS (ZFS)** – Storage & backup server for shared files and VM data
+- **TrueNAS (ZFS)** – Storage & backup server
+  > *Working with ZFS helped me understand RAID levels, snapshots, and storage pooling for reliability.*

 - **NextCloud** – Self-hosted collaboration and file sync
+  > *This gave me hands-on experience with reverse proxies and SSL certificates to securely expose services.*

-- **VaultWarden** – Password manager for secure credential storage
+- **VaultWarden** – Password manager
-- **Nginx Proxy Manager** – Reverse proxy with SSL termination
+  > *Running VaultWarden reinforced best practices for secrets management and container security.*

+- **Zabbix** – Monitoring and alerting
+  > *First experience into monitoring virtual machines and containers in my network.*

-- **Docker Host** – Containerized apps & microservices testing
+- **Docker Host** – Containerized apps
-- **Pi-hole** – Network-wide DNS filtering and ad blocking
-- **Zabbix** – Infrastructure monitoring and alerting
+  > *Experimenting with Docker helped me understand container lifecycle, networking, and persistent storage.*

+- **OPNsense** - Firewall, routing, VLAN segementation
+  > *Work in progress, eventually this will be the main router with firewall, and the current router will be access point.*

-- **Centralized Log Monitoring** – Aggregated logs for observability
+- **LogMonitoring (Loki–Grafana/Promtail)** – Centralized logging and observability
-- **ServerHosting VM** – General-purpose testing environment
-- **Infra-Control Node** – Automation workflows (Ansible/Terraform)
+  > *Setting up Loki with Promtail and Grafana taught me how to collect logs from multiple systems, query them efficiently, and visualize trends in real time for troubleshooting.*

 ![Proxmox VM Overview](images/Server_Overview.png)

-👉 *(Optional: for each major service, add a short note on what you learned.
-Example: “Deploying OPNsense taught me how to configure VLAN tagging and firewall rules to segment lab traffic.”)*

 ---